Reason # 1. Understanding the needs of members — and staying relevant

 Reason # 3.
 Gaining strategic insights

-To gain these insights, an association can conduct primary or secondary research that members can use to benchmark their organizations and develop sales forecasts — especially important as their businesses emerge from the pandemic.
+To gain these insights, an association can conduct primary or secondary research that members can use to benchmark their organizations and develop sales forecasts.
 Research can also provide insight into where the industry is headed, including potential challenges and opportunities on the horizon and innovative strategies and tactics that members can adapt or replicate in their own markets.

 Research also can provide insight regarding executive compensation.
 Companies in every industry need objective data to help them understand where they fit in their industry in terms of compensation.
 By being more competitive for top talent, they’ll position themselves for continued growth and success.